thealphadollar/Nephos/README.md

         - In case of any email address fails at RegEx match, it'll be listed in info logs, ignored by config handler and you can correct it in the same file

+NOTE: If the modules do not function properly, it is advised to modify the default configuration in `~/Nephos/config/modules.yaml` and restart afterwards.

 ### Install Using PyPI package
 #### NOTE: This method is compromised at the moment!
 4. 1) Install Nephos, `pip install nephos`<br/>